Merino wool shrunk – what to do? Practical tips for rescuing and caring for your merino clothing

 The right detergent

 Regular detergent contains enzymes that attack wool fibers.
-Use only wool or delicate detergents.
+Use only wool or delicate detergent without bleach.
+You'll find detailed instructions in the article How to wash merino wool: care properly and make it last.

 Hand washing as a safe option

-Never hang merino clothing – it will stretch out.
-Lay it flat on a towel and gently reshape it.
+Never hang merino clothing up wet – it will stretch out.
+Lay it flat on a towel and gently shape it.

 Storage

 Store merino wool clean, dry, and folded.
-Moths love natural fibers – lavender or cedarwood help prevent infestations.
+Moths love natural fibers – lavender or cedarwood help prevent infestation.

 Does this also apply to machine-washable merino wool?